WitchCraftWorks/arduino-MCP2515-nb/API.md

 ```

 If sending the packet fails, the packet will NOT be automatically removed from the TX buffer on bus transmission errors (return value = `BADF`).
+That means the CAN controller will continue to try to send the message on the bus.

-You need to either set the one-shot mode (which will make the CAN controller remove the packet automatically) or call `abortPacket` (if nowait = false).
+You need to either set the one-shot mode (which will make the CAN controller remove the packet automatically) or call `abortPacket` (if nowait = false) to get the packet removed on first try (succeed or fail).

 ```arduino
 int setOneShotMode(bool enable);